Sexual harassment is a violation of civil rights, subject to federal and state penalties.

 Fines may be leveled, and compensation available for those who are the victims of unwanted touching or harassment in the workplace.
 If you feel that you are a victim of sexual harassment in your workplace, you have asked for it to be stopped and you have received no results, call us to discuss your options.
 You are not required to endure illegal treatment in the workplace, and you have a number of options open to you.

-EASY ACCESS, PERSONALIZED SOLUTIONS, CLIENT INPUT AND APPROVAL BEFORE ANY FINAL SETTLEMENT
+EASY ACCESS, PERSONALIZED SOLUTIONS, CLIENT INPUT AND APPROVAL BEFORE SETTLEMENT